Gettimelam: Plot

 Meanwhile, Vetrivel "Vetri" Eeswaramoorthy, the younger brother of Deepa (Kesavan's wife) is a young politician.
 He fell in love with Thulasi at first sight and tried to win her over for marriage.
-Although he was initially engaged to Divya, the daughter of a politician, he secretly tied the mangalsutra around Thulasi’s neck without her knowledge.
-Eventually, the truth came to light, and after overcoming many obstacles, Thulasi chose to live with Vetri for the sake of her family’s happiness.
-But later, Thulasi realized Vetri’s true good nature and gradually began to develop feelings for him.
+Although he was initially engaged to Divya, the daughter of a politician, he secretly tied the mangalsutra around Thulasi's neck without her knowledge.
+Eventually, the truth came to light, and after overcoming many obstacles, Thulasi chose to live with Vetri for the sake of her family's happiness.
+But later, Thulasi realized Vetri's true good nature and gradually began to develop feelings for him.

 On the other hand, Anjali is studying in college and her best friend Kavin loves her.
 Kavin is none other than Lakshmi's elder brother Varadharajan's son.
 Kavin is unable to profess his love to Anjali because for the fear of losing their friendship.
 Mahesh, an orphan and a rich man visits Anjali's college as a chief guest and falls in love with Anjali at the first sight.
 With the permission of Anjali and her family, Mahesh married Anjali.
 After the marriage, Mahesh true face were revealed.
 His anger always manifests as an alter ego.
 Mahesh has a Psychological disorder that his closest person should not let him alone and not give attention to someone / other person.
 So he wants Anjali to give first priority to him and also if someone who teases or talks to Anjali rather than her family members, he become enraged and beats them in arrogant way.
 So his caring towards Anjali turns into psycho behavior.
 Anjali still does not know about Mahesh's real face, as he wearing a mask of a kind husband and good person to the society.

 Balamurugan "Murugan", the adopted son of Lakshmi and Sivaraman, is a bubbly and loving man, who is both deaf and unable to speak since his childhood.
 The couple has raised him as their own and eldest son.
-He is loved by all the family members, except Raghuram.
+He is loved by all the family members, except Raghuvaran.
 Murugan's real name is Arjunan and he is the childhood best friend of Mahesh.
 Murugan is closely connected to Mahesh's mysterious past.
 Murugan is unaware that Mahesh is his childhood best friend.
 Murugan was separated from his mother Sivagami, whom he is searching for.
 Sivagami is also Lakshmi's childhood friend.
 He works in a small shop in outside of the temple.
 Murugan fell in love with Revathy, a flower seller near the temple.
 Revathy is living with her mother Bhuvana, who is blind.
-Revathy also developped feelings for Murugan.
+Revathy also developed feelings for Murugan.
 After some comical and serious moments, they confessed their love to each other and got married.